When the illness suddenly takes a new turn

 Patients at the core of our services

 The goal of acute care is to encourage healing, reduce the severity level of the illness and minimise both symptoms and the prevention measures that are used to combat them.
 It is designed for patients with complex diseases and chronic illnesses that suddenly take a turn for the worse.

 Modern infrastructure and concepts

-From the end of 2019, all acute medical services will be housed in a new state-of-the-art facility.
+Since the end of 2019, all acute medical services are housed in a new state-of-the-art facility.
 This facility will also be the site of development aimed at creating new treatment-related concepts and standards.

 Highlighting the patient process